standage/genhub/README.md

 genhub-build.py --workdir=/opt/data/myhub --batch=hymenoptera --numprocs=4 download format prepare stats
 ```

+For more detailed instructions on running GenHub, see the [user manual](docs/MANUAL.md).

+## Citing GenHub

+GenHub is research software and must be cited if it is used in a published research project.
+GenHub is not yet in print, but in the mean time it can be cited as follows.

+> **Standage DS** (2016) GenHub. *GitHub repository*, https://github.com/standage/genhub.

 ## Additional Details

 GenHub was originally dubbed *HymHub* and was designed specifically for managing hymenotperan genomes.